Paradise PD: Development

 On April 4, 2018, Netflix announced that they had given the production a straight-to-series order for a first season consisting of ten episodes.
 The series was created by Waco O'Guin and Roger Black.
 Production company and animation studio Bento Box Entertainment was expected to produce the series alongside Odenkirk Provissiero Entertainment.
 On October 30, 2018, it was announced that Netflix had renewed the series for a second season.
 The third season was announced in April 2020 and was released on March 12, 2021.
-The second season features a crossover episode with Brickleberry while making references throughout the latter half of the first season such as Fitz, the only black police officer on Paradise PD, being called Denzel, the only black park ranger on Brickleberry by Kevin, Steve’s doppelgänger.
+The second season features a crossover episode with Brickleberry while making references throughout the latter half of the first season such as Fitz, the only black police officer on Paradise PD, being called Denzel, the only black park ranger on Brickleberry by Kevin, Steve's doppelgänger.
 Netflix renewed the show for a fourth and final season which premiered on December 16, 2022.

 Casting

-Alongside the initial series announcement, it was reported that Dana Snyder, Cedric Yarbrough, David Herman, Tom Kenny, Sarah Chalke, and Kyle Kinane had been cast in series regular roles.
+Alongside the initial series announcement, it was reported that Dana Snyder, Cedric Yarbrough, David Herman, Tom Kenny who also voiced in Waco O'Guin & Roger Black’s previous animated show Brickleberry, Sarah Chalke, and Kyle Kinane had been cast in series regular roles.